Stock Analysis on Net

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends and patterns over the examined periods.
+The analysis of the quarterly financial data reveals distinct trends in revenues, receivables, and receivables turnover ratios over the examined periods.

 Revenues